Automatic Segmentation and Visualization of Choroid in OCT with Knowledge Infused Deep Learning: Experiments

 \subsubsection{Implementation}

 Our Bio-Net is implemented by using PyTorch library \cite{paszke2019pytorch} in the Ubuntu 16.04 operating system and the training was performed with NVIDIA GeForce GTX 1080 Ti GPU.
-We first train the Biomarker Prediction Net to predict the thickness of the B-scan choroid.
-The backbone is a ResNet18\cite{he2016deep} and it is trained with Adam optimizer with the learning rate of 0.01 and a batch size of 8.
-The parameters are fixed after that.
-Then we train the rest of the Bio-Net end-to-end.
-We utilize flipping and rotation to augment the data.
+We utilize horizontal flipping and rotation to augment the data.
+We resize all the B-scans to $192\times192$ pixels.
 The batch size is 4 and the optimizer is Adam \cite{kingma2014adam}.
 The initial value of the learning rate is 0.01, and then the learning rate is reduced to 1/10 of the original when the number of iterations is 40, 80, 160, and 240, respectively.
 We set the hyper-parameter $\lambda_{seg,multi-layers}=1$, $\lambda_{seg,choroid}=1$, $\lambda_{bio,choroid}=0.01$.
 It took about 4 hours for each training of the Bio-Net.